 Corticosteroids.
-Used to decrease inflammation and tissue damage which helps control bleeding in your lungs.
+These are used to decrease inflammation and tissue damage, which helps control bleeding in your lungs.

 Plasmapheresis.
 This is a process in which blood plasma is removed and filtered of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

 Even with correct treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
 Kidney failure will need treatment, such as dialysis or even a kidney transplant.